 Muskegon is a medium-sized city located in the state of Michigan.
 With a population of 38,401 people and 21 constituent neighborhoods, Muskegon is the 36th largest community in Michigan.

-Muskegon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Muskegon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Muskegon is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Muskegon who work in sales jobs (10.49%), office and administrative support (10.40%), and food service (9.78%).

 The per capita income in Muskegon in 2010 was $15,066, which is low income relative to Michigan and the nation.
 This equates to an annual income of $60,264 for a family of four.
 Muskegon also has one of the higher rates of people living in poverty in the nation, with 34.84% of its population below the federal poverty line.